mvallim/kubernetes-under-the-hood/documentation/create-linux-image.md

-## Creating Linux base image
+## Creating the base Linux image

 ### Partitioning

-The big decision about configuring Linux is how hard drive space is divided.
+The big decision to take when configuring Linux is how the hard drive space should divided.

-This design allows for dynamic growth and fine-tuning when needed.
-Being caught off guard with a scenario there is no more storage space available, with no immediate option other than deleting files is never a good experience.
-The long-term life and growth of the system, as well as the budgetary concerns, must be taken into account.
+The design proposed here allows for dynamic growth and fine-tuning when needed.
+Being caught off guard in a scenario where there is no more storage space available, with no immediate option other than deleting files is never a good experience.
+The long-term life and growth of the system, as well as budgetary concerns, must be taken into account.

-Isolating root volume, especially for static data that does not grow much over time, is the central concern.
-Isolating the other directories in their own volumes will be the strategy used so that their dynamic growth does not affect the root partition.
+Isolating the root volume, especially for static data that does not grow much over time, is the central concern.
+Isolating the other directories in their own volumes will be the strategy adopted here so that their dynamic growth does not affect the root partition.
 Filling the root volume in a system is a very bad thing and should be avoided at all costs.
-With segregated partitions, we have margin of maneuver, like increasing one partition, reducing another, since the volume is not 100% occupied by the logical volumes (partitions).
+By segregating partitions, we have a bunch of options to act, like increasing one partition and/or reducing another, for example, since the volume is not 100% occupied by the logical volumes (partitions).

-Partitions may be increased later, but start with this minimum size, these numbers will be used for the initial installation of the system.
+Partitions may be increased later, but this is how our volumes will be initially divided for the system installation:

-The volumes shall be initially divided as follows:

 | Partition   | Size   | Description                                                                                            |
 |-------------|--------|--------------------------------------------------------------------------------------------------------|